hackingprincesa/Active-Directory-Lab/README.md

    - Extract Kali Linux

      If you have any trouble extracting Kali Linux, download <a href="https://www.7-zip.org/">7 Zip</a> and extract with this tool.
-   - Once extracted, double click on the vbox file so that it's automatically imported into VirtualBox
+   - Once extracted, double click on the "vbox" file so that it's automatically imported into VirtualBox

 ![Screen Shot 2025-02-04 at 5 40 31 PM 1](https://github.com/user-attachments/assets/589bad71-9034-4702-955e-f566caea0a4f)